Sonny Fodera

-Sonny Fodera is an Australian house music DJ and producer living in London.
-Known for his vocal-driven, pop-forward songs, Fodera has released 5 albums.
+Sonny Fodera is an Australian house DJ and producer, based in London, England.
+Known for his vocal-driven, pop-forward songs, Fodera has released six albums.

-He has collaborated with and remixed artists such as Calvin Harris, Glass Animals, MK, Green Velvet, Diplo, Sinéad Harnett and Ella Eyre.
+He has collaborated with and remixed artists such as Calvin Harris, Glass Animals, MK, Green Velvet, Diplo, Sinéad Harnett, and Ella Eyre.

 Career

 Early career

 Fodera grew up in Adelaide, Australia, where he began working on hip hop beats in his mid-teens.
 At age 18, he was inspired to start creating house music after seeing American DJ Derrick Carter perform at a nightclub.
 At 23, he began touring in the United States and the United Kingdom.
 DJ Gene Farris asked Fodera to remix his track "Dance Warriors" for Green Velvet's label Cajual Records, who released Fodera's first two albums Moving Forward in 2013 and After Parties & Aeroplanes in 2014.
 In 2013, MixMag named Fodera as one of their "Hot Six".

 2016–2018: Frequently Flying

 In early 2016, Fodera released an In the House mix compilation on Defected Records and completed a 30-date tour of the UK, US, and Australia.
 That summer, Fodera performed at several festivals including EDC Las Vegas, Creamfields, and Hideout, and released his first Essential Mix for BBC Radio 1 in August.
 After releasing the single "You & I" in October, Fodera released his album Frequently Flying in November on Defected Records.
 Fodera promoted the album with a 16-date North American tour in November which included performances at EDC Orlando and Escape: Psycho Circus.
 That year, Fodera reached #2 in the UK and Europe and #1 in Australia on the Beatport club DJ chart.

 In early 2017, Fodera launched his record label Solotoko and released his single "Set Me Free" through it.
 In June, Fodera released a deluxe version of Frequently Flying, followed by US and UK tours in October.

 In 2018, Fodera performed at Splash House and the Reading and Leeds festivals, as well as an 8-week headline residency at Cuckoo Land at Ibiza Rocks Hotel over the summer.
 That October, Fodera released two remixes of Calvin Harris's "Promises".